 Industry Catalogue Relating to Foreign Investment.
-Investment activities in China by foreign investors are principally governed by the Guidance Catalogue of Industries for Foreign Investment, or the Catalogue, which was promulgated and is amended from time to time by the Ministry of Commerce and the National Development and Reform Commission.
-The Catalogue sets forth the industries in which foreign investments are encouraged, restricted, or prohibited.
-Industries that are not listed in any of the above three categories are permitted areas for foreign investments, and are generally open to foreign investment unless specifically restricted by other PRC regulations.
+Investment activities in China by foreign investors are principally governed by the Guidance Catalogue of Industries for Foreign Investment and the Special Administrative Measures for Access of Foreign Investment (Negative List), which was promulgated and is amended from time to time by the Ministry of Commerce, or the MOC, and the NDRC.
+On June 30, 2019, the MOC and the NDRC promulgated the Special Administrative Measures for Access of Foreign Investment (Negative List) (2019 Edition), or the 2019 Negative List, and Catalogue of Industries for Encouraging Foreign Investment (2019 Edition), or the Catalogue, which became effective from July 30, 2019.
+The Catalogue and the 2019 Negative List set forth the industries in which foreign investments are encouraged, restricted, or prohibited.
+Industries that are not listed in any of the above three categories are generally open to foreign investment unless specifically restricted by other PRC regulations.
 Establishment of wholly foreign-owned enterprises is generally allowed in encouraged and permitted industries.
 Foreign investors are not allowed to invest in industries in the prohibited category.

 We are mainly engaged in express delivery services, which may involve domestic express delivery services of mail.
-According to the latest version of the Catalogue, which came into effect on July 28, 2017, foreign investments in domestic express delivery services of mail are prohibited.
+According to the Catalogue and the Negative List, foreign investments in domestic express delivery services of mail are prohibited.
 Therefore, we provide domestic express delivery services of mail through our consolidated affiliated entities in China.

 Our PRC subsidiaries also operate in certain industries which fall into the encouraged category, such as road transportation and software development.
-Our subsidiaries Shanghai Zhongtongji Network is registered in accordance with PRC law and mainly engages in software development, technical services and consultation, which are encouraged under the latest version of the Catalogue.
+Our subsidiaries Shanghai Zhongtongji Network is registered in accordance with PRC law and mainly engages in software development, technical services and consultation, which are encouraged under the Catalogue.